 This T Level Education and Early Years course will be assessed through:

 These marks will be aggregated to create one grade for the Core Component.

 Occupational Specialism Assessment

-This technical qualification will support you to a range of progression routes including Employment, into roles such as Early Years Practitioner, Learning Support Practitioner, Higher Education or Higher Level Apprenticeships.
+This T Level Education and Early Years qualification will support you to a range of progression routes including higher education, higher level apprenticeships, or employment into roles such as early years practitioner or learning support practitioner.
 With extra career development, you could also go on to specialise in supporting children with additional needs.